More pressure on Texas Democrats as GOP moves to end holdout

 “People aren’t going to jail, but they got to come back to work,” Republican state Rep. Mayes Middleton said.

 How soon or even whether law enforcement would seek out Democrats was not immediately clear.
-But the move and other setbacks for Democrats put the protest over a GOP elections overhaul on unsteady ground a month after more than 50 of them bolted to Washington, D.C., in a dramatic show of unity to make Texas the front lines of a new national battle over voting rights.
+Late Tuesday, Phelan spokesman Enrique Marquez confirmed reports first published by The Dallas Morning News that the speaker had signed civil arrest warrants for 52 House Democrats.
+The move marks a new effort by the GOP to end the protest over an elections bill a month after more than 50 of them bolted to Washington in a dramatic show of resolve to make Texas the front lines of a new national battle over voting rights.

+“People aren't going to jail, but they got to come back to work."

 The pressure tactic by Republicans comes as Democrats disagree over how — and when — to retreat.
 The divisions have spilled in the open as the GOP presses forward with a third attempt to pass an elections overhaul.
 With new court losses and attention turning toward Texas’ surging COVID-19 caseloads, pressure is mounting on Democrats who lack the numbers to permanently stop a bill from passing.